AP Explains: US sanctions on Huawei bite, but... | Taiwan News

 WHO USES HUAWEI ANYWAY?

 Huawei stealthily became an industry star by plowing into new markets, developing a lineup of phones that offer affordable options for low-income households and luxury models that are siphoning upper-crust sales from Apple and Samsung in China and Europe.
-About 13% of its phones are now sold in Europe, Gartner analyst Annette Zimmermann estimates.
+About 13 percent of its phones are now sold in Europe, estimates Gartner analyst Annette Zimmermann.

 That formula helped Huawei establish itself as the world's second-largest seller of smartphones during the first three months of this year, according to the research firm IDC.
 Huawei shipped 59 million smartphones in the January-March period, nearly 23 million more than Apple.